GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 You can follow the monthly updates to the [Progress in the Privacy Sandbox](/tags/progress-in-the-privacy-sandbox/) series of articles which also includes an [RSS / Atom feed where you can subscribe](/feeds/progress-in-the-privacy-sandbox.xml) with your preferred reader.

-The article series links to the matching monthly updates to the [Privacy Sandbox timeline](https://privacysandbox.com/timeline/) which shows the current status and schedule for proposals.
+The article series links to the matching monthly updates to the [Privacy Sandbox timeline](https://privacysandbox.com/timeline/) which shows the current status and schedule for Privacy Sandbox APIs.

-These high-level resources will provide signposts to changes across the project, but for individual proposals where you want to follow in detail you should:
+These high-level resources will provide signposts to changes across the project, but for individual APIs where you want to follow in detail you should:

- - Watch or Star proposal repos on GitHub to get notification of new issues and updates: the Privacy Sandbox [status page](/docs/privacy-sandbox/status/) provides a link to the repo for each proposal
+ - Watch or Star API repos on GitHub to get notification of new issues and updates: the Privacy Sandbox [status page](/docs/privacy-sandbox/status/) provides a link to the repo for each API.
- - Join the associated [W3C group](https://www.w3.org/groups/) for regular meetings discussing the proposal detail
+ - Join the associated [W3C group](https://www.w3.org/groups/) for regular meetings discussing the API detail.
  - Star the associated entry on [Chrome Platform Status](https://chromestatus.com) for email updates on Chrome implementation changes.

 ### Get involved